 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect and enhance ecosystem and wildlife values 1.
 Continue/renew protocol agreement with Ducks Unlimited Canada to promote water level management of the marsh to improve habitats for dependent species Acceptable water levels are maintained, and usage by waterfowl and fish is continued or increased.
 2. Assist the succession process for the newly created wet meadow complexes on the property.
 Planting/seeding of native riparian vegetation has been completed.
 Areas susceptible to herbivory have been protected.

-3. Old agricultural field Decadent vegetation removal refurbished through prescribed fire has been completed 4.
+3. Old agricultural field refurbished through prescribed fire Decadent vegetation removal has been completed 4.
 Develop and update prescriptions to support reduction of tree density, increase tree age and size, and achieve a tree species composition that falls within the historical range of variability.
 Restoration projects are identified and implemented.
 Goal 2: Access and recreation management 1.
 Continue to monitor and enforce Access Management Area (AMA) regulations as stated in the Wildlife Act.
 Acceptable uses are managed and enforced.
 2. Inventory and assess existing infrastructure (fencelines, signage, outbuildings, etc.) and remove/improve to benefit conservation objectives.
 Existing infrastructure has been assessed, non-functional infrastructure has been removed, and functional infrastructure has been improved.
+3. Monitor baseline habitat condition and impacts of public use Baseline inventory and impact assessments complete which assist in guiding planning and operations.
 Goal 3: Invasive Species Management 1.
 Continue to manage invasive species in a coordinated approach with NTBC and FLNRORD Conservation Lands within the complex.
 Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
 Goal 4: Maintain all administration pursuant to the property.
 1. Finalize Transfer of Administration with Ministry of Agriculture and Lands Property is transferred to MFLNRO, so that both administration and management are conducted by one Provincial Ministry.
 2. Assessment and potential conversion of pertinent use of water licences to support wildlife and conservation needs.
 Water is available on the property for conservation and wetland purposes.